For my beautiful sweet girl, FAB – Your birth story.

 “Nah,” I replied.
 “She’s going to be late, and these contractions won’t last.”

-“Oh, ok,” she said, unconvinced.
+“Oh, okay,” she said, unconvinced.
 “Just make sure you let me know when you are having the baby.”

 Home at last, I decided to take a bath around 4pm to soothe my aching back.
 The late afternoon light streamed in the tiny window of the bathroom, filling the tub with a rare glow.
 The contractions continued, and I was still convinced they would wane.